Abillow1/Affordable-Quality-Slime-Project-AQSP-/README.md

 # Affordable Quality Slime Project (AQSP) EXPERIMENTAL BRANCH

 The main goal of this project is to develop a as low as possible BMI270-based FBT tracker.
-This tracker is to be sold for $7.50 or less, with straps included.
+This tracker is to be sold for $12 or less, with straps included.
 This would allow most users of VR to buy FBT, and have a better experience in VR.
 On the seccond hand, this tracker would serve as a gateway product for users to get involved with Slime, increasing support and passively making some users gain a interest to the inner-workings of it, making select users encouraged to learn about circuitry and more.

+**THIS MODEL IS MORE EXPENSIVE**

 # **Projected Specs**
 - ~8-12 hours play time